eveames/chymistry/readme.md

 ## Chemiatria: chemistry study app

-This is a word in progress.
+This is a work in progress.
 It will be a web app that helps students study chemistry (or other fields, maybe).
 It uses a combination of spaced repetition (for learning facts) and perceptual learning (many examples quickly, for skills).

 ## Official Documentation